-Fire prevention and fire-fighting equipment are installed in strategic locations within the Bank's premises, while occassional fire drills are conducted to create awareness amongst staff.
+Fire prevention and fire-fighting equipment are installed in strategic locations within the Bank's premises, while occasional fire drills are conducted to create awareness amongst staff.

 The Bank operates both a Bank Personal Accident and the Workmen's Compensation Insurance covers for the benefit of its employees.
-It also operates a contributory pension plan in line with the Pension Reform Act iii) Employee Involvement and Training
+It also operates a contributory pension plan in line with the Pension Reform ActHealth and safety regulations are in force within the Bank's premises.

+iii) Employee Involvement and Training

-The Bank is committed to keeping employees fully informed as much as possible regarding the Bank's performance, progress and seeking
+The Bank is committed to keeping employees fully informed as much as possible regarding the Bank's performance, progress and seeking.

-6. Donation and Charitable Gifts
+8. Donation and Charitable Gifts

-The Bank did not make contributions to charitable and non-political organisations during the year ended 31 December 2020 (31 December 2019: NIL).
+The Bank did not make contributions to charitable and non-political organisations during the year ended 31 December 2022 (31 December 2021: N0.1bn).

-7. Dividend
+9. Dividend

-The board of directors did not recommend the declaration of a dividend for the year
+The board of directors did not recommend the declaration of a dividend for the year.

-8. Acquisition of Own Shares
+10. Acquisition of Own Shares